 This international travel adaptor is great because of its slim design and impressive safety features.
 It is by far one of the best travel adaptors for Australians to have with them when travelling overseas.

-With any one of these all-in-one international travel adaptors, you’ll be able to keep your electronics charged no matter where in the world you are.
-And also save yourself time, money and space in your luggage.
+With any one of the three international travel adaptors mentioned, you will be able to keep your electronics charged no matter where in the world you are.
+It will also help you save time, money and space in your luggage.

-Please, take my advice and avoid the pain of carrying more than one adaptor in your luggage.
-If travelling a long time, carrying multiple adaptors does become a big pain in the arse.
+Please, take my advice and avoid the pain of carrying more than one adaptor with you, especially if travelling for a long time or to multiple destinations across the world.

 I‘ve definitely learnt that lesson the hard way.